Linux vDisk Boot Plugin

 After completing the first 2 steps, now you can copy the vdi/vhd file to the Ventoy USB drive and boot it.

-For facilitate identification and processing, you need to change the file suffix to .vtoy
+For facilitate identification and processing, you MUST change the file suffix to .vtoy.
+This is mandatory.

 It is recommended to keep the original suffix while adding a .vtoy suffix.
 For example: